Color Health HIPAA Notice of Privacy Practices

 - USE AND DISCLOSURE OF YOUR PHI THAT REQUIRE YOUR AUTHORIZATION

 - YOUR RIGHTS

 1. SCOPE AND UPDATES TO THIS NOTICE

-This HIPAA Notice of Privacy Practices (“Notice”) describes how Color Health, Inc. and its affiliates (collectively, “Color,” “we,” “us,” or “our”) may use and disclose your protected health information (“PHI”) when it acts as a covered entity under the Health Insurance Portability and Accountability Act of 1996 (“HIPPA”) and how you can get access to this PHI.
+This HIPAA Notice of Privacy Practices (“Notice”) describes how Color Health, Inc. and its affiliates (collectively, “Color,” “we,” “us,” or “our”) may use and disclose your protected health information (“PHI”) when it acts as a covered entity or a business associate under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and how you can get access to this PHI.
 Please review this Notice carefully.

 Supplemental Notices.
 Color may provide additional privacy notices to individuals at the time we collect their PHI.
 These additional privacy notices may supplement this Notice or may apply in lieu of this Notice.